 (1634 - 1961), Old San Juan

 Originally the site of a four-gun battery in 1609.
 Continuously rebuilt and enlarged throughout the 18th century.
-The British fleet attacked the city in 1797 with 60 ships and 3,900 troops, but were repulsed.
+The British fleet attacked the city in 1797 with 60 ships and 3,900 troops, but were repulsed here.
 The severely damaged fort was rebuilt in 1799.
-The present structure is now a military history museum operated by the Institute of Puerto Rican Culture, located adjacent to the Caribe Hilton Hotel in the Puerta de Tierra area.
-The grounds here at Boquerón Beach offer a great view of the Condado area.
+The present structure is now a military history museum operated by the Institute of Puerto Rican Culture, located adjacent to the Caribe Hilton Hotel on Boquerón Beach, in the Puerta de Tierra area.
 In WWII Battery 263 was located nearby (see Fort Brooke listing below).
+Encyclopedia of Puerto Rico

 The San Gerónimo Powderhouse was one of four brick and masonry magazines built by the Spanish.
 The rectangular building features a vaulted interior supported on both sides by ten massive buttresses.
-In 1935 it was used as the Museum of Natural History, then became a zoo in 1945.
+It was once connected to Fuerte San Gerónimo by a line of defensive trenchworks.
+In 1935 the former magazine was used as the Museum of Natural History, then became a zoo in 1945.
 It was restored in 1994 by the Puerto Rico National Parks Trust.
 Located within Luis Muñoz Rivera Park in the Puerta de Tierra area.